Mohamed-Aladdin/lofi-music-app/README.md

 # LoFi Music App 🎶

-**LoFi Music App** is a modern web application designed to stream lo-fi music, offering a sleek and simple interface for discovering and playing music.
+**LoFi Music App** is a modern web application designed to stream music, offering a sleek and simple interface for discovering and playing music.

 ## Features 🚀